nifurtimox

 • porphyria (a genetic enzyme disorder that causes symptoms affecting the skin or nervous system).

-• Tell your doctor right away if a pregnancy occurs while either the mother or the father is using nifurtimox.
+• Tell the doctor right away if a pregnancy occurs.

-If you are breastfeeding, tell your doctor if you notice symptoms in the nursing baby such as fussiness, decreased appetite, vomiting, rash, or fever.
+If you are breastfeeding, tell the doctor if you notice symptoms in the nursing baby such as fussiness, decreased appetite, vomiting, rash, or fever.

 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Your doctor may occasionally change your child's dose.
-Use the medicine exactly as directed.
+Take the medicine exactly as directed.

 The usual dosage of nifurtimox is 3 times per day with food, taken for 60 days.
-Follow your doctor's dosing instructions very carefully.
+Follow the doctor's dosing instructions very carefully.

 Each tablet should be swallowed whole or split in half.
 You may split a tablet by breaking it along scored line with your fingertip.
 Do not split a nifurtimox tablet using a tablet-cutting device.